buildpulse/BuildPulse-Discord/README.md

 # BuildPulse-Discord
+[BuildPulse](https://buildpulse.io) is a CI observability platform that can help you find and [fix flaky tests](https://buildpulse.io/products/flaky-tests).

-A Github Action for reporting test information from BuildPulse to a Discord channel using a [Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
+This Github Action is for reporting test information from BuildPulse to a Discord channel using a [Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

 ```yml
 - name: Send Digest